 Eric Gales is an American blues-rock guitar player.
 Aside from releasing several of his own successful solo albums, he is also a highly sought-after session musician.

-He is a little different from most left handed guitar players in that he plays right handed guitars upside down, without reversing the strings!
+He is a little different from most lefty guitar players in that he plays a right handed guitar upside down, without reversing the strings!
+Eric has a range of signature Magneto guitars, one of which you can see him rocking below!

 9. Dick Dale

-He was mostly associated with playing Fender Stratocasters and had his own signature model.
+He was most associated with playing Fender Stratocasters and even had his own signature model.
+Dick sadly passed away in March 2019 at the age of 81.

 10. Otis Rush

-Otis Rush is perhaps the most intense, soulful bluesman of his era.
-Unlike most southpaw players Otis plays guitar with the string order reversed, i.e. he has the low E on the bottom.
+Otis Rush is perhaps the most intense, and soulful bluesman of his era.
+Unlike most southpaw players, Otis plays guitar with the string order reversed, i.e. he has the low E on the bottom.
+As a result, you will most likely spot him in videos playing right handed guitars upside down.

-He is probably best known for playing Gibson ES 335 guitars.
+He is arguably best known for playing Gibson ES 335 guitars.
 And what a voice!

 11. Tim Armstrong